 Drivers who believe that they can present a credible argument on why their ticket should be revoked can go to court and present their defense.
 You must prove reasonable doubt or show due diligence if you want this tactic to work.

 The only path to avoiding the demerit points is to build a strong case.
-While your first thought may be to hire a lawyer, there is a better and less costly option—using the DoNotPay app.
+While your first thought may be to hire a lawyer, there is a better and less costly option—.

 DoNotPay can create a strong appeal letter based on your defense argument.
 We can make sure that your explanation is formal and convincing.

 The simplicity of the process is one of the best parts about it—in addition to saving money and time.
-All DoNotPay asks from you is to log in to your account and:
+All DoNotPay asks from you is to and: